Teaching Your Kids About Mercy

 Tweet One: Everybody has a bad day now and then-even your kids. #gracefulparenting

-Tweet Two: Nobody’s perfect
+Tweet Two: Nobody’s perfect…not even you. #gracefulparenting

 Tweet Three: Give mercy to get mercy #gracefulparenting